Skip to main content

 }

-The use of pub usingnamespace capy.cross_platform; is useful for making your GUI work on some platform with different ways of workings (think WebAssembly)
+The use of pub usingnamespace capy.cross_platform; is useful for making your GUI work on some platform with different ways of workings, like WebAssembly

-To execute your application, you have to type the following command
+To execute the app, you have to type the following command

 zig build run